devilzk/range/README.md

 # Range

-The default theme for Postleaf.
-Inspired with <3 by Casper.
+The default theme for Postleaf styled dark.
+Original inspired with <3 by Casper.